 With the development of cloud technologies, it became possible to store even more information than before.
 Previously, databases only stored structured data.
 Now, this information is more valuable because it is feasible to store unstructured content.
 This technology is called Data Lake.

 By the way, if you do not target information correctly, this lake turns into a swamp very quickly.

 So with the advent of the Data Lake, it became possible to accumulate information for future use.
-For example, an IoT sensor can transmit information about the wind speed, while it can also transmit service information that is not of interest to anyone at the moment.
+For example, an IoT sensor can transmit information about wind speed while it can also transmit service information that is not of interest to anyone at the moment.
 BUT!

-Today it is possible to use AI to get insights from the unstructured data as well.
+Today it is possible to use AI to get insights from unstructured data as well.

 As a result, we don’t only receive information about the wind speed but also about its possible cause because the sensor is solar-powered.
 After analyzing the history, as well as comparing the data with technological work in the field, it will be possible to conclude the reason why the yield is poor.
 For example, crop protection products were applied before heavy rain, so they didn’t work.

-Thus, an enormous amount of information is collected with help of IoT sensors.
+Thus, an enormous amount of information is collected with the help of IoT sensors.
 At the moment it is still difficult to say how the collected information will be used in the future.
 With such simple examples, it is already clear that people should pay much more attention to data protection than they thought they should.
 If we could use the capacity of security technology more effectively, it would allow us to launch IoT services in different spheres faster.
 This will be especially topical in medicine in the near future.
 As you know, master of information, master of the situation.